Is it time to revisit your Non-Compete? Limited Partnership Non-Compete provision endorsed

 By: Arielle E. Katz

-On June 21, 2023, the 11th Circuit determined an issue of first impression – whether Section 12 of the Federal Arbitration Act (“FAA”), which provides that notice of a motion to vacate a Final Award …
+On June 21, 2023, the 11th Circuit determined an issue of first impression – whether Section 12 of the Federal Arbitration Act (“FAA”), which provides that notice of a motion to vacate a …

 From Scripts to Sanctions: Defendants Dismissed With Help From Plaintiff’s Aggressive Parroting